pedrobenedetti/EEG-FeatExt/README.md

 preprocessing, experimental event definitions, feature estimators and exports.
 It is designed for an editable Python configuration and a regular VS Code workflow.

-This implementation grew out of a comparison with a MATLAB methodology adapted from another experimental protocol.
-MATLAB is a methodological reference; exact numerical agreement is not assumed when estimators or analysis intervals differ.

 ## Current scope

 - One shared preprocessing and ICA solution per recording.